erect bristle fern

 Not commercially available

-Previously NZPCN had followed Ebihara et al. (2006) in recognising Abrodictyum as distinct from Trichomanes - recently Brownsey & Perrie (2016) have rejected this idea favouring a return to the past broad circumscription of Trichomanes used in New Zealand.
+NZPCN now follows Ebihara et al. (2006) in recognising Abrodictyum as distinct from Trichomanes - although Brownsey & Perrie (2016) have rejected this idea the generic segregation was adopted by the PPG I (2016) and is now widely followed throughout the world.

 Fact sheet prepared for NZPCN by P.J. de Lange (21 April 2011).
 Description adapted from Brownsey & Smith-Dodsworth (2000).